-Several automatic implantable cardioverter defibrillators are approvedby the U.S. Food and Drug Administration (FDA) through the premarket application approval process.
-FDA-labeled indications generally include patients who have experienced life-threatening ventricular tachyarrhythmia associated with cardiac arrest or ventricular tachyarrhythmia associated with hemodynamic compromise and resistance to pharmacologic treatment.
+Several automatic implantable cardioverter defibrillators are approved by the U.S. Food and Drug Administration (FDA) through the premarket application approval process.
+FDA-labeled indications generally include patients who have experienced life-threatening VT associated with cardiac arrest or VT associated with hemodynamic compromise and resistance to pharmacologic treatment.
 Devices manufactured by Guidant are approved by the FDA for use in "patients at high risk of sudden cardiac death due to ventricular arrhythmias and who have experienced at least one of the following: an episode of cardiac arrest (manifested by the loss of consciousness) due to a ventricular tachyarrhythmia; recurrent, poorly tolerated sustained ventricular tachycardia (VT); or a prior myocardial infarction, left ventricular ejection fraction of less than or equal to 35%, and a documented episode of nonsustained ventricualr tachycardia (VT), with an inducible ventricular tachyarrhythmia."
-On July 18, 2002, the FDA expanded the approved indications for the Guidant AICD devices to include the prophylactic use of Guidant ICDs for cardiac patients who have had a previous heart attack and have an ejection fraction that is less than or equal to 30%.
-This expanded indication is based on the results of the MADIT II trial.
+On July 18, 2002, the FDA expanded the approved indications for the Guidant ICD devices to include the prophylactic use of Guidant ICDs for cardiac patients who have had a previous heart attack and have an ejection fraction that is less than or equal to 30%.
+This expanded indication is based on the results of the second Multicenter Automatic Defibrillator Implantation Trial (MADIT II trial).
 Medtronic devices are approved "to provide ventricular antitachycardia pacing and ventricular defibrillation for automated treatment of life-threatening ventricular arrhythmias."
 Other devices have approval language similar to Medtronic.

 For Coding Guidelines see the Anesthesia Coding Policy.

-The use of the automatic implantable cardioverter defibrillator (AICD) may be considered medically necessary in adults who meet the following criteria:
+The use of the automatic implantable cardioverter defibrillator (ICD) may be considered medically necessary in adults who meet the following criteria:

-The use of the AICD is considered investigational in primary prevention patients who:
+The use of the ICD is considered investigational in primary prevention patients who: